 In November 2019, we entered into an exclusive worldwide license agreement with Anacor Pharmaceuticals, Inc., or Anacor, for certain compounds and other intellectual property controlled by Anacor for the treatment, diagnosis, or prevention of all human diseases.
-In exchange for the worldwide, sublicensable, exclusive right and licenses to develop, manufacture, and commercialize the specified compounds, we paid Anacor a \$2.0 million upfront payment and issued Anacor 466,376 shares of Series A redeemable convertible preferred stock in November 2019, and an additional 112,688 shares in October 2020 in conjunction with the first and second closings of our Series A financing, respectively.
-For financial reporting purposes, the fair market value of the shares issued to Anacor was \$5.79 per share, as compared to the Series A issuance price of \$5.99 per share for the 2,003,339 shares of Series A redeemable convertible preferred stock that we issued and sold in November 2019 through December 2020 for an aggregate purchase price of approximately \$15.5 million.
+In exchange for the worldwide, sublicensable, exclusive right and licenses to develop, manufacture, and commercialize the specified compounds, we paid Anacor a \$2.0 million upfront payment and issued Anacor 1,097,352 shares of Series A redeemable convertible preferred stock in November 2019, and an additional 265,147 shares in October 2020 in conjunction with the first and second closings of our Series A financing, respectively.
+For financial reporting purposes, the fair market value of the 1,362,499 shares of Series A redeemable convertible preferred stock issued to Anacor, pursuant to our license agreement with Anacor, was \$2.46 per share, for a total fair market value of approximately \$3.4 million.
+By comparison, the issuance price for the 4,713,697 shares of Series A redeemable convertible preferred stock that we issued and sold from November 2019 through December 2020 was \$2.55 per share, for an aggregate purchase price of approximately \$12.0 million.
 See "Business-License Agreement with Anacor Pharmaceuticals, Inc." for additional information.

 Costs are not tracked on a project-by-project basis, because substantially all of our research and development resources to date are focused primarily on our lead drug product candidate, epetraborole.
 Our research and development costs include internal costs, such as payroll and other personnel expenses, and external costs, such as license payments and fees paid to third parties to conduct research and development activities on our behalf.
-The following table shows our research and development expenses by type of activity:
+The following table shows our research and development and research and development-related party expenses by type of activity:

-Ended Decem 2019 1ber 31, 2020 usands) License agreement-related party \$4,702 \$ 653 Clinical, nonclinical and preclinical expenses 131 2,688 Chemistry, Manufacturing and Controls (CMC) expenses 47 2,359 Regulatory and other expenses 9 319 Total research and development expenses \$4,889 \$6,019
+Year Ended December 31, 2020 2021 (in tho usands) Clinical, nonclinical and preclinical expenses \$2,688 \$10,738 Chemistry, Manufacturing and Controls (CMC) expenses 2,359 4,118 Regulatory and other expenses 319 1,300 Research and development-related party 653 750 Total research and development and research and development-related party expenses \$6,019 \$16,906

 We expect our research and development expenses to increase substantially following this offering, and in the future, as we advance epetraborole and any future products into and through additional clinical trials and pursue regulatory approval.
 The process of conducting the necessary clinical studies to obtain regulatory approval is costly and time-consuming.
-Clinical studies generally become larger and more costly to conduct as they advance into later stages and, in the future, we will be required to make estimates for expense accruals related to clinical study expenses, which involve a degree of estimation.
+Clinical studies generally become larger and more costly to conduct as they advance into later stages and we are required to make estimates for expense accruals related to clinical study expenses, which involve a degree of estimation.
 The successful development of our product candidates is highly uncertain.
 The actual probability of success for our product candidates may be affected by a variety of risks and uncertainties associated with drug development, including those set forth in the section of this prospectus titled "Risk Factors."
 At this time, we cannot reasonably estimate the nature, timing, or costs required to complete the remaining development of our current or any future product candidates.
 As a result of these uncertainties, we are unable to determine the duration and completion costs of our research and development projects or when and to what extent we will generate revenue from the commercialization and sale of our product candidates.